mhmirza/RAnalytics/README.md

 The main question of interest was answered in the project through the following steps:

-1) Data processing and summarization: Insightful graphical and tabular summaries of the data
+1) <u>Data processing and summarization<u>: Insightful graphical and tabular summaries of the data

 2) Methodology: Dealing with missing values and topcoded variables; exploring trends and correlations; variable selection